MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/datasync.md

 # Offline Data Sync

-Offline data sync is a client and server SDK feature of Azure Mobile Apps that makes it easy for developers to create apps that are functional without a network connection.

-When your app is in offline mode, you can still create and modify data, which are saved to a local store.
-When the app is back online, it can synchronize local changes with your Azure Mobile App backend.
-The feature also includes support for detecting conflicts when the same record is changed on both the client and the backend.
-Conflicts can then be handled either on the server or the client.
+Offline data sync is an SDK feature of Azure Mobile Apps.
+Data is stored in a local store.
+When your app is offline, you can still create, modify, and search the data.
+When your app is online, data is synchronized with your Azure Mobile Apps service.
+The SDK supports conflict resolution, when the same record is changed on both the client and the service.

 Offline sync has several benefits: